oschrenk/notes/soap.md

 Simple Object Access Protocol (SOAP) is a XML-based communication protocol for exchanging information between two applications over HTTP.
 It is a protocol for accessing a Web Service.

+It doesn't rely on a specific tranport layer.
+In practice mainly HTTP is used.

 ## Syntax

 	<?xml version="1.0"?>